vyperfun/vyper.fun/1/contract_structure.md

     value2: decimal
 ```

-See the Structs \<types-struct\> documentation for more information.
+See the [Structs](https://vyper.readthedocs.io/en/stable/types.html#types-struct) documentation for more information.

 <!-- tabs:start -->